telesinfo/golang/README.md

 ![Golang is the future](golang.png)

-This repository if from the Golang Course
+This repository if from the Golang Course at Udemy